maarten-pennings/Lego-Mindstorms/ms4/faq.md

 There click `Reset Hub`.

 By the way, if you open a serial port to the Python REPL (see other question), and press ^C you stop the run-time (?).
-If you then close REPL and start the LEGO mindstorms app, it believes the hub firmware is broken and suggest to flash it again.
+If you then close REPL and start the LEGO Mindstorms app, it believes the hub firmware is broken and suggest to flash it again.
 You could do that.
-You could also just powercycle the hub (or press ^D for soft reset while still in REPL).
+You could also just power-cycle the hub (or press ^D for soft reset while still in REPL).